remix-run/remix-website/data/posts/server-components.md

 It's not hard to see where this is headed.

+## Accidental Serialization

-**A second problem** with this kind of API is that it will be easy for developers to accidentally create serialized data loading in their components when they could have parallelized it:
+A second problem with this kind of API is that it will be easy for developers to accidentally create serialized data loading in their components when they could have parallelized it:

 ```tsx
 // in remix its obvious this is serialized and